Undergraduate Course: Theory of Statistical Inference (MATH10028)

 On completion of this course, the student will be able to:

-- Knowledge of the theory of statistical inference.
+- Demonstrate knowledge of the theory of statistical inference.

-- Ability to prove and apply results concerning statistical inference.
+- Prove and apply results concerning statistical inference.